 - A fat intake higher than 30% of your caloric intake does not hurt in and of itself.
-The ketogenic diet, where most of your energy comes from fat, is used successfully both for weight loss in general and for contest dieting by bodybuilders.
-However, given the potential importance of carbohydrate for strength training performance, a high fat intake might force you to reduce your carb intake too much to keep your strength and muscle endurance up during a cutting diet.9
+The ketogenic diet, where most of your energy comes from fat, is used successfully both for general weight loss by fitness enthusiasts and for contest dieting by bodybuilders.
+However, given the potential importance of carbohydrates for strength training performance, a high fat intake might force you to reduce your carb intake too much to keep your strength and muscle endurance up during a cutting diet.

 Let’s take a look at an example.